 “The addiction really isn’t over until I can see the emptiness of the behaviour: not good, not evil…just an outside “thing” I’ve been using unintelligently to dull the suffering edge of life.”

 – Daniel Mate

 As the years bring more character to my face, it’s sometimes startling to see my father’s eyes staring back at me in the mirror.
-A further, lower glance at my body suggests I’ve inherited his hedonistic tendencies as well. *Sigh*
+A further, lower glance at my Healthy Body suggests I’ve inherited his hedonistic tendencies as well. *Sigh*

 It took me a long time to connect the dots in my own life but I’ve since learned that addiction is part of the human condition because it disrupts our natural wiring for joy.
 Except we’re settling for pale substitutes and that results in a pale version of ourselves.

 All addictions, whether behavioral or substance-based, engage the same brain networks and chemicals.
 They differ only by the degree to which they impact your clarity and misdirect your energy.
 But they all involve selling out on Soul, where you become enslaved to your drug of choice, looking for that immediate chemical shift or “high”.